-A T Assessment methods (indicate at least the type written, oral, other) Students attending the lectures may have a middle-term preliminary exam, consisting of an oral exam, relative to the first part of the program.
-The results of this exam will concur to the final evaluation.
-The exam consists of an oral dissertation on the topics developed during the theoretical and theoretical-practical lectures in the classroom and into the laboratory, as reported on the Academic Regulations for the Master Degree in Food Science and technology (article 9) and on the study plan (Annex A).
-Marks will be expressed in thirtieths.
+type written, oral, other) during the theoretical and theoretical-practical lectures in the classroom and in the laboratory/production plants, as reported in the Academic Regulations for the Master Degree in Food Science and Technology (article 9) and in the study plan (Annex A).
+Students attending at the lectures may have a middle-term preliminary exam, consisting of a written test, relative to the first part of the program, which will concur to the final evaluation and will be considered valid for a year.
+The evaluation of the preparation of the student occurs on the basis of established criteria, as detailed in Annex B of the Academic Regulations for the Master Degree in Food Science and Technology.
+Non-Italian students may be examined in English language, according to the aforesaid procedures.
 Evaluation criteria Knowledge and understanding Describing the criteria for selection of natural and commercial microbial starter for the food industry; Describing the main advanced microbiological methods for the selection and preparation of microbial starter; Describing the main models available for predictive microbiology applied to the food sector.
 Applying knowledge and understanding Applying advanced microbiological techniques to the selection and preparation of natural and commercial microbial starter for the food industry; Applying mathematical modelling aimed to describe microbial evolution in food products, depending on known and measurable environmental conditions.
 Making informed judgements and choices Managing the selection process of the microbial starter according to the process and product variables.
-Developing and applying formal models to predict the growth response of microorganisms in specific environmental conditions Providing a critical interpretation of the results of microbiological analyses of food, aimed at the prediction of microbial growth, the evaluation of the effects of sanitization treatments (thermal and non-thermal), the evaluation of the commercial shelf-life of foods and food safety.
-Communicating knowledge and understanding Communicating the theoretical concepts acquired using the appropriate scientific language and the specific lexicon of predictive microbiology; Describing, also through applicative cases, the practical aspects and potential consequences of this discipline on the research and development and quality control activities in food industry.
+Developing and applying formal models to predict the growth response of microoganisms in specific environmental conditions Providing a critical interpretation of the results of microbiological analyses of food, aimed at the prediction of microbial growth, the evaluation of the effects of sanitization treatments (thermal and non-thermal), the evaluation of the commercial shelf-life of foods and food safety.
+Communicating knowledge and understanding Communicating knowledge and understanding Communicating knowledge and understanding Communicating knowledge and understanding Communicating knowledge and product variables.
+Describing, also through applicative cases, the practical aspects and potential consequences of this discipline on the research and development and quality control activities in food industry.
 Capacities of continue learning Design a practical approach for the selection of microbial starter according to specific process and product variables.
-Making hypothesis on the application of mathematical modeling for the interp Further information Visiting hours: from Monday to Thursday 9.00 a.m. - 17.30 p.m. by appointment only.
+Making hypothesis on the application of mathematical modeling for the interpretation of Further information Visiting hours: from Monday to Thursday 9.00 a.m. - 17.30 p.m. by appointment only.